jpfluger/examples/ubuntu-14.04/ufw.md

 # Firewall with UFW

 [UFW](http://manpages.ubuntu.com/manpages/trusty/en/man8/ufw.8.html) is an acronym for Uncomplicated Firewall.
 If UFW is uncomplicated, then what's a complicated firewall?
 UFW greatly simplifies iptables and ip6tables and is actually a wrapper around them, alleviating the potential missteps of making a mistake.
 Still not convinced?
-Then please reference [these iptable examples](http://www.cyberciti.biz/tips/linux-iptables-examples.html).
+Then please reference these iptables [examples](http://www.cyberciti.biz/tips/linux-iptables-examples.html).

 By default, UFW is installed on Ubuntu but is disabled.
 UFW has configuration files that can be edited.
 These files are located in: